-This is a tool to support the development of best practices and greater results from learning programmes that will include the practice of Feedback using arts based learning approaches to enhance learning and nurture more self-effective learners.
+This is a tool to support the development of best practices and to achieve greater results from learning programmes that will include the practice of Feedback using arts based learning approaches.
+This to enhance learning and nurture more self-effective learners.

-This toolkit is part of FEEDBACK international project, supported by the European Commission under the Erasmus+ programme.
+This toolkit is part of FEEDBACK international project, co-funded by the Erasmus+ Programme of the European Union.
 FEEDBACK project aims to set the foundations to define a clearer model of feedback to enhance learning and therefore act as leverage for the design of new learning programmes.

 Feedback | State of Art